pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 - Here is the query plan for the `range_agg`.
 - It's really simple!
 - It uses the GiST index.
-- I'm not sure why this is an Index Scan not an Index Only Scan.
+- Notice this is an Index Scan not an Index Only Scan.
-    - I guess it's because of locking:
+    - We have to get the heap tuples because of locking:
-      If I omit `FOR KEY SHARE` then it's Index Only.
+      If you omit `FOR KEY SHARE` then it's Index Only.
+    - All the implementations will share this.
 - I've left off costs and not shown actual times, just to make it fit on the slide.